ordercloud-api/oc-documentation/src/pages/markdown-template.md

 title: "Sample Markdown File Format"
 ---
 <!---
-  This configuration is for gartsby-transformer-remark plugin "title" is the header one that will appear at the top of the page
+  This configuration is for gatsby-transformer-remark plugin "title" is the header one that will appear at the top of the page
  --->